 In Calvino’s book, the cities described are all Venice itself, but their details and descriptions convey the multitude of realities within a city, the overlapping stories and adventuresome narratives.
-Finally, in Hámos and Pratschke’s Cities, there are many sources worldwide, creating continuity between our worldwide urbanity in a fictional construct.
+Finally, in Hámos and Pratschke’s Cities, many sources exist, creating continuity between our worldwide urbanity in a fictional construct.

 Our cities describe imaginary cities which have been documented with photographs in real urban areas.
 For Cities (Territories & Occupation), the photographs were taken in Bangalore, Delhi, Mumbai, Venice, Istanbul, Hamburg and Budapest.
-The future of the cities can be discerned in the manner in which we treat these urban concepts of perception in the present time, the artists explain.
+The artists explain that the future of the cities can be discerned in how we treat these urban concepts of perception in the present time.

 Curious about the special format of the video works, I asked the artists to talk about their connections and presentations.
 Both are photo films.
 By photo films, we understand films that essentially consist of photographs.
-In both works, the stratigraphic method of chronophotography is reflected: We experiment with the illusion of movement by piling, compositing, layering still images.
-All methods serve to explore the nature or condition of the image in a cinematographic context.
+In both works, the stratigraphic method of chronophotography is reflected: We experiment with the illusion of movement by piling, compositing, and layering still images.
+All methods explore the image’s nature or condition in a cinematographic context.
 For us, the cinema of the future is characterised by the conscious change of the movement, or in other words, by the meaning of the movement in the image.

 Blending the scientific and artistic approaches to research and literary invention, their investigations become new explorations in the exhibition of human consciousness and its intersection with cinema.
 The hybrid result is captivating and alluring, drawing the viewer into fixation and reflection.
 A truly unique and beautiful experience of art and life is the result.